When is the best time to visit London: In-depth seasonal guide to visiting London by a Local

 Taste of London winter and the fantastic Winter Wonderland in Hyde Park (my fav) arrive in London just in time for Christmas.

-Best time to visit London in winter
+London in winter

 As the saying goes, “There’s no bad weather, only bad clothing”.
 It is important that you have the right gear as the winter months arrive.
 Come along with a good quality jacket and boots so you can prepare yourself to take on the city during the bitter winter months.